qmk/qmk_firmware/users/greyhatmiddleman/readme.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+For more reference on this keyboard build please checkout <https://github.com/greyhatmiddleman/crkbd-pimoroni-trackball>